fnproject/fn/docs/developers/hybrid.md

 Hybrid API will consist of a few endpoints that encapsulate all functionality required for `fn` to run tasks using split API and 'runner' nodes.
-These endpoints exist under the `/runner/` endpoints.
+These endpoints exist under the `/v1/runner/` endpoints.
 In addition to these endpoints, the runner has access to any `/v1/` endpoints it needs as well (namely, `GetApp` and `GetRoute`).

 API nodes are responsible for interacting with an MQ and DB [on behalf of the runner], as well as handling all requests under the `/v1/` routes.

-runner nodes are responsible for receiving requests under the `/r/` endpoints from the fnlb and sending requests to the `/runner/` endpoints to API nodes, its duties are:
+Runner nodes are responsible for receiving requests under the `/r/` endpoints from the fnlb and sending requests to the `/v1/runner/` endpoints to API nodes, its duties are:

 * enqueueing async calls